 Top Microsoft 365 Security Concerns & How To Overcome Them

 With over 250 million monthly users, Microsoft 365 is one of the most widely used cloud suites.
-But this immense popularity makes Microsoft 365 an appealing target for cybercrime, along with the valuable data that is stored within Microsoft 365 environments.
+But this immense popularity and the valuable data stored within the page’s environments pose as appealing targets for cybercrime.
 In 2022, one in five organizations experienced at least one account compromise in Microsoft 365.

-As Microsoft 365 environments continue to be targeted, it’s important to be aware of common Microsoft 365 security concerns as well as measures you can take to protect your organization.
-This article will discuss the key Microsoft 365 security challenges, the three layers of their security strategy, and how you can keep your company safe from damaging, costly attacks in Microsoft 365.
+As Microsoft 365 domains continue to be targeted, you must be aware of common Microsoft 365 security concerns and measures you can take to protect your organization.
+This article will discuss the key Microsoft 365 security challenges, the three layers of their security strategy, and how to keep your company safe from damaging, costly attacks in Microsoft 365.

-Top Microsoft 365 Email Security Concerns
+What Are the Top Microsoft 365 Email Security Concerns?

 Privilege Escalation Resulting in Further Malicious Activities